-Rspamd uses the HTTP protocol, either version 1.0 or 1.1.
+Rspamd employs the HTTP protocol, specifically versions 1.0 or 1.1.
 Rspamd defines some headers which allow the passing of extra information about a scanned message, such as envelope data, IP address or SMTP SASL authentication data, etc. Rspamd supports normal and chunked encoded HTTP requests.

-Rspamd encourages the use of the HTTP protocol since it is standard and can be used by every programming language without the use of exotic libraries.
-A typical HTTP request looks like the following:
+Rspamd encourages the use of the HTTP protocol due to its universality and compatibility with virtually every programming language, without the need for obscure libraries.
+A typical HTTP request takes the following form:

 POST /checkv2 HTTP/1.0